Destroy the Runner

 Destroy the Runner is an American melodic metalcore band from San Diego, California.
 The band released two full-length albums via Solid State Records prior to going on hiatus in 2010.
 In 2016 the band's original members reunited and independently released the band's latest effort Void.

 The band is closely linked with fellow San Diego metal outfit As I Lay Dying.
 Both bands have shared members and personnel throughout their careers, and members from both bands have collaborated on various projects together.
 Additionally, As I Lay Dying vocalist Tim Lambesis managed Destroy the Runner for their albums Saints, and did so again with Jason Rudolph for their second album I, Lucifer.

-Destroy the Runner are considered a Christian metal band.

 History

 Destroy the Runner was formed under the name "Die Like Me" in 2004 by members Kyle Setter (vocals), Duane Reed and Nick Maldonado (guitar), Jeremiah Crespo (bass), and Marc Kohlbry (drums).
 That same year, the band self-released an EP titled Welcome to Eternity before going on to sign with Solid State Records in June 2006.
 In a 2010 interview with Metal Underground, vocalist Chad Ackerman (who would replace Setter in 2007), explained that the band took its name from the 1967 film Logan's Run.
 A month after signing with Solid State, the band played at the Cornerstone Festival in Bushnell, Illinois.

 Solid State released the band's debut album Saints on September 12, 2006, to mixed reviews.
 A music video was recorded for the title track, “Saints.”
 It was the band’s first music video.

 Following the album's release, Destroy the Runner began touring; joining up with The Chariot, August Burns Red, Twelve Gauge Valentine, and Inhale/Exhale as part of the "Youngbloods II" tour.
 The band also joined a tour supporting Haste the Day and Scary Kids Scaring Kids.

 Both Kyle Setter and Jeremiah Crespo would leave the band in 2007, and were replaced by Chad Ackerman and Tanner Sparks, who were then part of Chapter 14.

 In October 2007, the band began recording their second LP with Brian McTernan at Salad Days Studios in Baltimore, MD.

 On April 15, 2008, Destroy the Runner released I, Lucifer.
 The album has a more progressive sound, with less screaming than their previous album.
 It charted in the U.S. on the Billboard Top Christian Albums chart at No. 27 and on the Top Heatseekers chart at No. 25.

 The band released a Christmas song, "Destroy the Jingle" via their MySpace page on December 10, 2008.